e271828e/Flight.jl/prototypes/kernel/NOTES.md

   deeper `child_path` meets the same rejection a wiring endpoint does, and a child living in a name-transparent container is addressed by its bare key — the helper never learns which kind of field held it.

+- **A simulation owns one executor, and it is the one the loop runs.**
+  `phase_bodies(sim) === sim.exec.bodies`, and `sim.exec.act` is
+  `activation(sim.build, Float64)` itself: the bodies §7.5's measurements time
+  are the executor's own rather than a re-derivation, and the executor carries the activation it was materialized from. `evaluate!(sim)` and `evaluate!(sim.exec)` leave the same derivative buffer, and the executor form allocates nothing — the `Simulation` method is a spelling, not a layer.

 ## Stand-in retirement history